Elish-Ab/AI_Mastery_10x_Week8_9/README.md

-# Fraud Detection API Project
+# Fraud Detection ML Project

 This repository contains a comprehensive project for fraud detection, including exploratory data analysis (EDA), model training and evaluation, and a deployed API for real-time fraud detection.